More Than 80 Years Combined Experience Helping Injured Health Care Workers

-The unfortunate reality is that the people who have devoted their careers to helping others overcome serious medical conditions often suffer their own serious medical conditions or injuries in the process.
-To make matters worse, they frequently encounter difficulty in getting the workers’ compensation benefits they are entitled to receive.
-If you have been injured while working in the health care field, an experienced attorney can help you pursue the benefits you need.
+The unfortunate reality is that people who devote their careers to helping others overcome serious medical conditions often suffer their own serious conditions or injuries in the process.
+To make matters worse, they frequently encounter difficulty in getting the workers’ compensation benefits they deserve.
+If you have been injured while working in the health care field, an experienced attorney can help you recover your benefits.

-Injuries to a health care professional can be severe, resulting in long-term pain and mobility issues.
-Even after surgery and physical therapy, these injuries may have lingering effects.
-Significantly, they may even cut careers short.
+Even after surgery and physical therapy, injuries may have lingering effects.
+Significantly, they may even cut your career short.
 Workers’ compensation benefits become extremely important.
-If a health care worker has permanent physical limitations from a spine injury that does not allow a return to that field, a loss of earning capacity claim under the workers’ compensation law is possible.
-A loss of earning capacity compares someone’s pre-injury wages to what someone can earn in the open labor market with their post-injury limitations.
+If you have permanent physical limitations from a spine injury that does not allow a return to that field, you might have the right to file a loss of earning capacity claim.
+It compares your pre-injury wages to what you can earn in the open labor market with your post-injury limitations.

-Whether you have suffered a spine injury from lifting and moving patients or equipment, or you have been injured in a falling accident or any other type of on-the-job accident, our attorneys will help you pursue the medical and wage benefits you deserve.
+No matter what type of on-the-job accident you suffered, our attorneys will help you pursue the medical and wage benefits you deserve.
 If you cannot return to the health care field because of limitations from a work injury, an attorney is necessary to help maximize your vocational benefits.

 Free Consultations For Injured Health Care Employees

 Our lawyers are ready to get started on getting you the benefits you need.
-Find out if you have a claim.
-Start with a free consultation by calling 888-353-8384.
+Start with a free consultation by calling our Waukesha number at 262-333-1938 or calling our Milwaukee number at 414-279-2647.
 You can also reach us by email.
 We work on a contingency fee basis, which means that we do not receive payment until you receive benefits.